-TFDA’s role in EAC – MRH Program me
+TMDA’s role in EAC – MRH Program me

-TFDA is an active participant in all EAC – MRH activities and is the twinning partner of the DPML (Burundi).
+TMDA is an active participant in all EAC – MRH activities and is the twinning partner of the DPML (Burundi).

-TFDA is the lead NMRA in medicines evaluation and registration under the EAC – MRH.
+TMDA is the lead NMRA in medicines evaluation and registration under the EAC – MRH.

 Joint Assessment Procedures